nix-community/home-manager/README.md

 ----------------

-Unfortunately, it is quite possible to get difficult to understand errors when working with Home Manager, such as infinite loops with no clear source reference.
+Unfortunately, it is quite possible to get difficult to understand errors when working with Home Manager.
 You should therefore be comfortable using the Nix language and the various tools in the Nix ecosystem.
-Reading through the [Nix Pills][] document is a good way to familiarize yourself with them.

 If you are not very familiar with Nix but still want to use Home Manager then you are strongly encouraged to start with a small and